davxy/datawok-posts/posts/random-primes.md

 ### Miller-Rabin Test

-Extends the Fermat test by applying the quadratic reminders' property to a candidate.
+Extends the Fermat test by applying the quadratic remainders' property to a candidate.

-#### Quadratic reminders
+#### Quadratic remainders

 **QR Theorem**.
 Given a prime number `p` and `x < p`, then: